ndsurgenor/scrabble-scorepad/README.md

 - The title is placed at the top of the page above the terminal to clearly indicate the program in use.
 - Clicking the title will not refresh/redirect the page as this would interrupt the program.
 - No navigation bar is provided as this site has a one-page focus; interaction occurs through means of the terminal.
-- A background image of a Scrabble board emphasises the theme of the program and helps with eye strain , preventing a dark terminal on a bright background
+- A background image of a Scrabble board emphasises the theme of the program and helps with eye strain , preventing a dark terminal on a white background

 ![Main Page](assets/images/mainpage.png)